rpdearden/Miscellany/How-to/Inkscape.md

 ***

-**The future**
+**Your future with Inkscape**
-This has been super basic - if you have any problems feel free to email me on r.dearden14@imperial.ac.uk
+This has been super basic, the best way to learn is to try and make a poster or figure.
+If you have any problems or specific questions feel free to email me on r.dearden14@imperial.ac.uk